FIRE Movement

 💡 Practical Tips

-- 1Minimize living expenses and target 50%+ savings rate.
+- 1Minimize living expenses and target a 50%+ savings rate to accelerate your timeline.

-- 2Combine dividend growth stocks with index ETFs.
+- 2Combine dividend growth stocks with broad-market index ETFs for a balanced portfolio.

-- 3Diversify income with side hustles or passive income streams.
+- 3Diversify your income with side hustles to increase the capital available for investing.

 ⚠️ Common Mistakes